DipCABT (COAPE) OCN, CertCAB, CAPBT Practitioner

 Tarryn was also the country manager for Mission Rabies.

 In 2017 Tarryn and her family, consisting of 1 husband, 2 children, 2 Mozambican dogs, a Mozambican cat and a Malawian dog, moved back to Cape Town.

 Tarryn joined COAPE International in April 2018 and is responsible for the company’s Social Media as well as being involved in the accounts dept and various administrative aspects of the company.

 Leigh’s studies and career path started in the field of human behaviour, working primarily with youth at risk.
 However, her love of four legged creatures led her to change direction towards all things related to animal behaviour.
 Leigh was volunteering in shelters and recognised a real need for behaviour practitioners, both for the animals in the shelters and for post-adoption support.
 She therefore embarked on obtaining her qualification as a companion animal behaviour practitioner through COAPE.
 Leigh now holds the OCN UK accredited Diploma through the Centre of Applied Pet Ethology.

-She has completed her clicker training qualification and has a real interest in natural medicine for animals, and therefore grows and sources many unusual medicinal plants.
-Leigh spends the majority of her time involved in shelter work and working with clients.
+She has completed her clicker training qualification and has a real interest in natural medicine for animals, so therefore grows and sources many unusual medicinal plants.
+Leigh spends as much of her time as possible involved in shelter work and working with clients.
 Her dedication to shelter work is reflected in several programmes and systems she has set up, and she is committed to changing the traditional model for animal shelters and improving basic conditions for all animals, as well as assisting families who choose to adopt a rescue.
 Leigh took over ownership of COAPE SA’s sister company, ThinkingPets, in December 2015.